 Credit cards are convenient.
-But if you don’t understand the terms and conditions of your card, you could easily dig yourself into a financial hole.
+But if you don’t understand your card's terms and conditions, you could easily dig yourself into a financial hole.
 Read on to learn what you need to know when choosing a credit card.

 Credit card companies must disclose the interest rate as an annual percentage rate (APR).
 The APR is the percentage you’ll pay in interest each year, assuming you carry a balance.
-Credit card companies charge different APRs and have different terms based on the individual applicant's credit report or score.
+Credit card companies charge different APRs and have various terms based on the individual applicant's credit report or score.

 Each month, if you haven't paid the balance in full by the due date, the credit card company applies the APR to the account balance to compute the finance charge for that month.
-(The finance charge is the dollar amount you pay to use the credit.)
+The finance charge is the dollar amount you pay to use the credit.

 Here are some guidelines when considering APRs:

 When shopping for a new credit card, be sure to look for a card that matches your needs.
-For example, if you think you might carry a balance, look for the card with a low APR even after any introductory rate expires.
+If you think you might carry a balance, look for the card with a low APR even after any introductory rate expires.
 If possible, get a card with a fixed rate rather than a variable rate.
 If you sometimes pay late, compare fees for late payments.
 Avoid cards with high start-up, annual, or other periodic fees, and, of course, don’t agree to allow over-the-limit transactions.